senzing-garage/senzing-up/docs/advanced.md

 ### Next tenants

-To create additional tenants, it's not necessary to run `senzing-up.sh` again (although it will work).
+To create additional tenants, it's not necessary to run `senzing-up.sh` again.
 Copying and modifying will work.
+`senzing-up.sh` will perform esse

 1. Copy the directory for Tenant #1 into a new directory
    Example: